Evolutionary Definition of Species2007 Oct 31

 I think the big problem is that Darwinians are driving to make biology inherently support their world view.
 They are refining the biological classification system to mirror their view of origins of existing species and newly emerging species.
 (Mayr, section 3)

 However, humans would be offended by such divisions.
 There would be "class-ification warfare" between people because of it.
-Inevitably some people would say their class was better, and people would then fight over the divisions and against the divisionaries.
-The evolutionists would not then accomplish their goals.
+Inevitably some people would say their class was better, and people would then fight over the divisions and against the divisionaries. note The evolutionists would not then accomplish their goals.
 So, yes, it is hypocrisy.